iconify/documentation/documents/pages/articles/cleaning-up-icons/cleanup.md

 Icon is not yet finalised.
 It still requires optimisation.

-If you think code above contains just a little bit of useless tags, so it is not a big deal, it was a short example.
-There are icons in some icon sets with tens of killobytes of junk data.
+If you think the code above contains just a little bit of useless tags, so it is not a big deal, it was a short example.
+There are icons in some icon sets with tens of kilobytes of junk data.

 ## Process

-Clean up process does not optimise icon.
+Clean up process does not optimise the icon.
 It only does the following:

 - Removes useless code.
 - Converts style to attributes.
 - [Validates icon](./validate.md).

-It is done with `[func]cleanupSVG()` function from [Iconify Tools](../../tools/tools2/index.md).
+It is done with the `[func]cleanupSVG()` function from [Iconify Tools](../../tools/tools2/index.md).

 [Optimisation is done later](./optimise.md), after [parsing palette](./palette.md).